-EXHIBIT NO. Description 3.1 Certificate of Incorporation, as amended.+ 3.2 Amended and Restated Bylaws.+ 10.1 Form of Indemnity Agreement between the registrant and each of its officers and directors.+ 10.2 Sunshine Heart, Inc. Amended and Restated 2002 Stock Plan.+ 10.3 Form of Notice of Stock Option Grant and Option Agreement for Amended and Restated 2002 Stock Plan.+ 10.4 Amended and Restated Sunshine Heart, Inc. 2011 Equity Incentive Plan.+ 10.5 Form of Stock Option Grant Notice and Option Agreement for 2011 Equity Incentive Plan.+ 10.6 Form of Senior Management Stock Option Grant Notice and Option Agreement for 2011 Equity Incentive Plan.+ 10.7 Form of Change in Control Agreement for the registrant's executive officers.+ 10.8 Form of Warrant to Purchase Common Stock issued to investors pursuant to Securities Purchase Agreement dated September 15, 2010.+ 10.9 Form of Warrant to Purchase Common Stock issued to Summer Street Research Partners.+ 10.10 Form of Securities Purchase Agreement, dated July 21, 2011, between the registrant and the purchasers party thereto.+ 10.11 First Amendment to Securities Purchase Agreement dated July 21, 2011.+ 10.12 Form of Warrant to Purchase Common Stock issued to investors pursuant to Securities Purchase Agreement dated July 21, 2011.+ 10.13 Form of Warrant to Purchase Common Stock issued to Matthew Dormer and Summer Street Research Partners.+ 10.14 Employment Agreement, dated November 1, 2009, by and between the registrant and David A. Rosa.+ 10.15 Letter Agreement, dated August 3, 2004, between the registrant and WSP Trading Limited.+ 10.16 Lease Agreement, dated September 15, 2010, by and between the registrant and CSM Properties, Inc.+ 10.17 License, Supply & Manufacturing Agreement, dated April 26, 2010, by and between the registrant and DSM PTG, Inc.# 10.18 Lease Agreement, dated October 21, 2011, by and between the registrant and Silver Prairie Crossroads, LLC.+ 10.19 Form of Securities Purchase Agreement, dated February 6, 2012.+ 10.20 Form of Warrant to Purchase Common Stock issued to investors pursuant to Securities Purchase Agreement dated February 6, 2012.+ 21 Subsidiaries of the registrant.+
+3.1 Certificate of Incorporation, as amended.+ 3.2 Amended and Restated Bylaws.+ 4.1 Specimen stock certificate.+ 10.1 Form of Indemnity Agreement between the registrant and each of its officers and directors.+ 10.2 Sunshine Heart, Inc. Amended and Restated 2002 Stock Plan.+ 10.3 Form of Notice of Stock Option Grant and Option Agreement for Amended and Restated 2002 Stock Plan.+ 10.4 Amended and Restated Sunshine Heart, Inc. 2011 Equity Incentive Plan.+ 10.5 Form of Stock Option Grant Notice and Option Agreement for 2011 Equity Incentive Plan.+ 10.6 Form of Senior Management Stock Option Grant Notice and Option Agreement for 2011 Equity Incentive Plan.+ 10.7 Form of Change in Control Agreement for the registrant's executive officers.+ 10.8 Form of Warrant to Purchase Common Stock issued to investors pursuant to Securities Purchase Agreement dated September 15, 2010.+ 10.9 Form of Warrant to Purchase Common Stock issued to Summer Street Research Partners.+ 10.10 Form of Securities Purchase Agreement, dated July 21, 2011, between the registrant and the purchasers party thereto.+ 10.11 First Amendment to Securities Purchase Agreement dated July 21, 2011.+ 10.12 Form of Warrant to Purchase Common Stock issued to investors pursuant to Securities Purchase Agreement dated July 21, 2011.+ 10.13 Form of Warrant to Purchase Common Stock issued to Matthew Dormer and Summer Street Research Partners.+ 10.14 Employment Agreement, dated November 1, 2009, by and between the registrant and David A. Rosa.+ 10.15 Letter Agreement, dated August 3, 2004, between the registrant and WSP Trading Limited.+ 10.16 Lease Agreement, dated September 15, 2010, by and between the registrant and CSM Properties, Inc.+ 10.17 Sublease Agreement, dated February 19, 2010 by and between the registrant and Australian Surgical Design & Manufacture Pty, Limited.+ 10.18 Lease Agreement, dated October 21, 2011, by and between the registrant and Silver Prairie Crossroads, LLC.+ 21 Subsidiaries of the registrant.+

-^{} Indicates management contract or compensatory plan or arrangement.
+\ Indicates management contract or compensatory plan or arrangement.